Specialist in School Psychology (S.S.P.)

 The TWU Specialist in School Psychology (S.S.P) degree provides specialized training in the cognitive, social-emotional, and behavioral development of children and youth.
 Emphasis is placed on training students in the assessment of learning, behavioral, and emotional difficulties; consultation with teachers and parents; and intervention with academic, social, emotional, and behavioral problems.

 The Specialist in School Psychology Program incorporates the state requirements for licensure as a Licensed Specialist in School Psychology (LSSP) and the national training standards for certification as a National Certified School Psychologist (NCSP).
 The Specialist in School Psychology program requires 60+ semester hours and an internship among its requirements for graduation.
-The SSP program is conditionally accredited by the National Association of School Psychologists through February 1, 2023.
+The SSP program is accredited by the National Association of School Psychologists through February 1, 2028.

 Marketable Skills